 Reach at junction at 1.1 miles.
 To trail to the left (east) heads directly to the Eigergletscher train station and the start of the Eiger trail (the short route – 1.4 miles).
 The trail straight ahead leads to the moraine of the Eigergletscher and then the train station (the long route – 1.9 miles).

 To take the short route turn left (east) and climb switchbacks through pastures, passing over an underground railway tunnel.
 A short distance to the west of the trail you will see where the trains emerge from the tunnel.

 Soon the path climbs above the north side of the train tracks, passes along the backside of the Eigergletscher Railway buildings and reaches the Eiger Trail at 1.4 miles.

 The longer route to the train station continues straight ahead at the junction and soon crosses a low ridge.
-Here the trail curves to the left (southeast) as it drops into a small bowl and then climbs to an overlook atop the Eiger Glacier’s moraine at 1.4 miles.
-The overlooks features stunning views of Eiger Glacier clinging to the rugged slopes between the Eiger and the Monch.
+Here the trail curves to the left (southeast) as it drops into a shallow bowl and then climbs to an overlook atop the Eiger Glacier’s moraine at 1.4 miles.
+The overlook features stunning views of Eiger Glacier clinging to the rugged slopes between the Eiger and the Monch.